mvsoom/thesis/writing/thesis/chapter/overview/main.typ

 glottal flow contribution are actually observable"
-@Degottex2014[p.~962], we would argue that uncertainty quantification takes on a nearly essential quality, if only as a rough measure of the GIF algorithm’s trust in its own output.
+@Degottex2014[p.~962], we would argue that uncertainty quantification takes on a nearly essential quality, if only as a rough measure of the GIF algorithm's trust in its own output.

 As the reader probably anticipates by now, the natural framework for uncertainty quantification is Bayesian probability theory.